 - buzzing or ringing in the ears or other trouble hearing

-- changes in mood, for example depression, confusion, nervousness
+- changes in mood, for example feeling anxious, depression, confusion, nervousness

 These side effects are usually mild.